 Reyataz and Evotaz

-Recommended as components of initial regimen in certain clinical situations
+Each is DHHS recommended as a component of initial regimen in certain clinical situations

 Protease Inhibitor